tatianegercina/FinTech/01-Lesson-Plans/13-AWS-Cloud/3/LessonPlan.md

 ![Adding the convertErrDate test event](Images/lambda-add-convertErrDate.png)

-Execute the `convertErrDate` test, and comment to the students that the date validation was successfully ran since the `ElicitSlot` dialog type is returned together with the message asking for different age of birth.
+Execute the `convertErrDate` test, and comment to the students that the date validation was successfully run since the `ElicitSlot` dialogue type is returned together with the message asking for different age of birth.

 ![Test results from convertErrDate](Images/lambda-testing-results-convertErrDate.png)